aerospike/aerospike-client-python/doc/info.md

 ## Parameters

-**request**, a string representing a command and control operation.
+**command**, a string representing a command and control operation.

-**config**. a dictionary containing the list of hosts for which the response should be returned.
+**hosts**. the list of hosts for which the response should be returned.

 **policies**, the dictionary of policies to be given while returning the info.